 Look, we don’t mean to be fear mongers, but the truth is that the world just isn’t as safe as it used to be.
 Hell, it might not even have been safe then.
 Then, we rationalised our environment to make it seem safe, just like we do now with ‘stranger danger.’
 Parents, you need to know these things.

 The problem with stranger danger is that it just isn’t representative of actually trends about child molesters and abuse.
 In reality, children are far more likely to be interfered with by a person they already know, or by someone who has manipulated the relationship to make the child trust them.
 In both cases, they aren’t strangers.
 Yet for some reason, we still fear the weirdo at the park scenario, never thinking that all that weirdo would need to do is introduce himself to your child and BAM, he’s no longer a stranger.

 Now, it’s highly likely that there will be an instance where your child will need to approach a stranger.
 For example, they get lost at a shopping centre.
 Under the teachings of stranger danger, there’s nothing they can do but stand there and freak out.

-So it’s time to move on from danger into strangers that are safe to talk to.
+So it’s time to move on from danger to strangers that are safe to talk to.
 For kids, the best one to teach is a mother with kids.
 Any child can identify a mum with her kids, and it’s easy for a child to approach a mum, explain that they’re lost, and ask for her assistance.
-Mums are almost always happy to help, and natural maternal instincts make them more likely to keep track of the child until they’re reunited with their family.
+Mums are almost always happy to help, and natural maternal instincts make them more likely to keep track of the child until they’re reunited with their families.